ktdp2019/laravel-skill-manager/README.md

+# Release

-Release 1 1.
-Create a DB table to store skill ( Name and description )
+    1. Expose a api to skill detail with all the tasks.